octaspire/dern/README.md

 (pcc)*.

-Dern is portable and is tested and known to run in Linux, FreeBSD, OpenBSD, NetBSD, OpenIndiana, DragonFly BSD, MINIX 3, Haiku, and Windows.
+Dern is portable and is tested and known to run in Linux, FreeBSD, OpenBSD, NetBSD, OpenIndiana, DragonFly BSD, MidnightBSD, MINIX 3, Haiku, and Windows.
 The `how-to-build`-directory of the amalgamated source release contains build script for all tested platforms.
 More platforms and build scripts will be added later.

-### Linux, FreeBSD, OpenBSD, NetBSD, OpenIndiana, DragonFly BSD, MINIX 3, Haiku
+### Linux, FreeBSD, OpenBSD, NetBSD, OpenIndiana, DragonFly BSD, MidnightBSD, MINIX 3, Haiku

 ```shell
 curl -O octaspire.com/dern/release.tar.bz2